Øredev 2011 in the rear-view mirror – Part 4

 A broker is in the middle of everything, a service bus is everywhere

 A bus is distributed everywhere, plugged into every part of the system.
-There is no remoting, since none is needed.
+There’s no remoting, since none is needed.
 While a broker is central and ties everything together, a bus communicates with messages and makes sure that every subscriber receives the messages it should receive.

 Udi finally demonstrated NServiceBus and how to set it up.
 The demo was cool, but hard to describe.
-So if you have not checked out NServiceBus, or any other buses for that matter, make sure to do so.
-They are great for certain tasks.
+If you haven’t checked out NServiceBus, or any other buses for that matter, make sure to do so.

-When you publish your kick-ass web site for the world to see and use, how do you optimize it to stand the traffic?
-Jeff knows, and shared his four greatest means of optimization:
+When you publish your kick-ass web site for the world to see and use, how do you optimize it to make it stand the load of millions of visitors?
+Jeff knows, and shared his four greatest optimization tools:

 - Static content